 When sending money to the United States, one of the most frequent transfer pairings is from the United Kingdom to the United States, so let’s have a look who gives the best value for transfers between these two countries.

-It’s clear that using online money transfer platforms is the best way to save money when transferring from the UK to the US.
+It’s clear, then, that using online money transfer platforms is the best way to save money when transferring from the UK to the US.
 However, this can differ depending on the amount sent, so use our comparison tool which compares the best providers for sending money abroad.

-For Australia, let’s assume you are making a transfer of 1000 Australian dollars to the United States.
-Again starting with the rates a bank will charge, if you decide to use Westpac you’ll pay a transfer fee of A$10 If you use Westpac Live Online Banking, and A$32 for branch transfers.
+We can see the same trend looking at making a similar transfer from Australia.
+Let’s assume you are making a transfer of A$1000 to the United States.
+If you decide to use Westpac, you’ll pay a transfer fee of A$10.
+If you use Westpac Live Online Banking, and A$32 for branch transfers.
 The margin Westpac adds on top of the mid-market rate is about 4.76%.
-For your A$1000, this margin translates to A$47.6, meaning the overall fees add up to between 57 and 80 Australian dollars – nearly 10% of the amount you’re transferring.
+For your A$1000, this margin translates to A$47.60, meaning the overall fees add up to between A$57 and 80 – nearly 10% of the amount you’re transferring.